Home/Guides/AP Result Day 2026

 Frequently asked questions about AP Result Day 2026

 No. College Board's rescore service applies only to the multiple-choice section of specific paper AP exams.
-The free-response section is not rescored.
+The free-response section is not rescored, and the 2026 multiple-choice rescore deadline is October 31, 2026.